dharani7998/marshmallow/docs/upgrading.rst

 ``load_default`` and ``dump_default`` are passed to the field constructor as keyword arguments.

-Schema Context is Removed
+Schema context is removed
 *************************

-The feature allowing to pass a context to the schema has been removed.
-Users should use `contextvars` for that.
+Passing context to the schema is no longer supported.
+Use `contextvars` for passing context to fields and pre-/post-processing methods instead.

 marshmallow 4.0 provides an experimental `Context <marshmallow.experimental.context.Context>` manager class that can be used both to set and retrieve the context.